 PART OF DMU PRIDE 2020

 Meet Dom.
-He is trying to live his best instagay life but it isn’t easy in a small Brexit voting rural town in the North of England where the nearest gay is 10 miles away.
-He really wants a boyfriend but it isn’t easy living with a mum who spends her spare time getting high and singing along to Rod Stewart.
+He is trying to live his best instagay life but it isn’t easy living with his drug addict mum in a small rural town in the North of England, where the nearest gay is 10 miles away.
+He goes to the gym but never gets laid in the shower, he uses all the right hashtags but can’t top 100 likes and while he really wants a boyfriend, he just can’t find a gay man that shares his love of trains.

-The MP, Aunty Mandy and Me is the brand new play by award-winning writer and performer Rob Ward (Away From Home, Gypsy Queen) presented by Emmerson & Ward Productions in association with Curve and directed by Clive Judd (Rails Captain Amazing, Little Malcolm And His Struggles Against The Eunuchs).
+The MP, Aunty Mandy and Me is the brand new play by award winning writer and performer Rob Ward (Away From Home, Gypsy Queen) presented by Emmerson & Ward Productions in association with Curve and directed by Clive Judd (Rails, Captain Amazing, Little Malcolm And His Struggles Against The Eunuchs).

 Age Recommendation: 16+ – Contains strong language, strobe lighting and sexual scenes and references that may trigger an emotional response.